The international business concentration is part of the business administration major.

 Expand your scope and build your international portfolio through semester-long and short-term programs.

 You may choose to add a second major or a minor to your international business concentration in the business administration major.
-Common options are accounting, economics, finance, psychology, international affairs, math, computer science, art, Christian ministries, communication arts, and recreation, sport and wellness.
+Common options are accounting, economics, finance, psychology, international affairs, math, computer science, art, Christian ministries, and communication arts.

 For more information, contact: